-- For each collision you will use Logger Pro to find the values of the maximum force and impulse exerted by each cart on the other (recall from last week that impulse = $F\Delta t$, the area under a force-time graph): - Click the top graph to select it.
-Click and drag over the region to be measured (the time span over which the collision occurs.) - Click the Analyze menu, then Integral.
-A box appears with the measured impulse. - Click the bottom graph (the same region is already highlighted) and again choose Analyze, Integral. - Again click the Analyze menu, and choose Statistics.
-Record the maximum force for each. - Record these force and impulse values in the space to the right of each graph, as well as the percent difference between the forces. - 8.
-In the box that appears below the graphs on pages 6 and 7, carefully describe what you observed about the direction and velocity of the carts after collision. - Note that the force sensors are not identical.
-There might be a difference of up to 5% due to a difference in the calibration of the force sensors used.
+- b.
+Click the Collect button to start.
+When the button turns red, collide the carts.
+You do not need to hurry; data collection will not start until the carts collide. - c.
+For each collision you will use Logger Pro to find the values of the maximum force and impulse exerted by each cart on the other (recall from last week that impulse = $F\Delta t$, the area under a force-time graph): - i.
+Click the top graph to select it. - ii.
+Click the Analyze menu, then Integral.
+The entire timespan when the collision occurred is selected and a box appears with the measured impulse. - iii.
+Again, click the Analyze menu, and choose Statistics.
+Record the maximum force of the collision. - iv.
+Click the bottom graph and again choose $Analyze \rightarrow Integral$ and then $Analyze \rightarrow Statistics$. - d.
+Record the force and impulse values in the space to the right of each graph, as well as the %difference between the forces. - e.
+Sketch the collision graphs on the appropriate axes.
+You will only print the graph for the last collision! - f.
+Briefly describe what you observed about the direction and velocity of the carts after collision in the box that appears below each pair of collision graphs. - 8.
+Print a copy of just the last collision graphs (collision c) for each person in your group. - Keep in mind that the force sensors are not identical.
+There might be a difference of up to 5% between the forces due to a difference in the calibration of the force sensors used.